 - A nomad cluster (1 server + 2 clients) on CentOS hosts

 - A full docker container app (LB -> App -> DB) deployed, running as Nomad jobs

 - Service discovery mechanism and how to test it

-Like its predecessors (mesos, kubernetes, swarm), Nomad is a solution for managing containers.
-As a newcomer, it still lack few features but is progressing quickly to become a complete competitor.
+Like its predecessors (Mesos, Kubernetes, Swarm), Nomad is a solution for managing containers.
+As a newcomer, it still lacks few features but is progressing quickly to become a complete competitor.

-However the competition is strong with projects like kubernetes, with soo many daily contributions and side project from google, enterprises, and passionates.
+However the competition is strong with projects like Kubernetes, with so many daily contributions and side projects from Google, enterprises, and DevOps enthusiasts.

 Few comparisons of the two products: